paroque28/simple-webserver/Program/Benchmark/Readme.txt

 of any size)
 • The client program is going to create <N-threads> that are going to send requests to the corresponding server.
 Each thread is going to repeat this request <N-cycles> times.

-There are some warnings that need to be solved
+Command to Compile
+gcc bclient.c  -lpthread -o bclient

 Run execution command example

-./bclient localhost 8080 test.jpg 1 1
+./bclient ocalhost 8080 test.jpg 1 1
 ./bclient localhost 8080 test.iso 1 1